Three Phase system: theory of Normal, Inverse, Homopolar voltage systems with asymmetric load

-It is also known that if two of the three phases are exchanged, an inverse voltage system arises.
+It is also known that if two of the three-phase connections are exchanged, an inverse voltage system arises.
 In practice, this means that the direction of rotation of a 3 phase motor changes, which is important to know for electrical engineers.

 It is often unknown that the magnitude and phase of the floating point voltage depends on whether we have a Normal or Inverse system.
 We will illustrate this by examples.

-Besides the Normal and Inverse voltage system, it is possible to have a homopolar system which means that all the three sources of the three-phase system have the same magnitude and phase.
+Besides the Normal and Inverse voltage system, it is also possible to have a homopolar system, which means that all the three sources of the three-phase system have the same magnitude and phase.